Tour added to wishlist!

 Hiking the Lycian Way: A Complete Guide

 Taking in coastal cliffs, sunny mountains and ancient ruins overlooking turquoise bays and half-moon beaches of white sand, the Lycian Way is Turkey's contribution to the global pantheon of great long-distance coastal walks.
 Running 320 miles along the coast of the ancient state of Lycia (now modern-day Turkey's Mediterranean Coast or the Turquoise Coast), the direct route follows the same path as a Lycian trade route.
+The Lycian Way spans between Antalya Province in the south to Fethiye in the west.

 Today, it's an unforgettable setting for a long-distance hike.
 Passing through 25 historical interest spots, including UNESCO World Heritage Sites and ancient cities, with epic coastal views of southwestern Turkey every step of the way.
 Best of all, after long days of walking, you can cool off with a refreshing dip in the beautiful Mediterranean Sea and relax in peaceful coastal towns.